FAFSA: FEDERAL STUDENT AID

 Filling out the FAFSA (Free Application for Federal Student Aid) also has an additional bonus.
 Your college can use the information you provide to help determine if you are eligible for any of the college’s grants, scholarships, or work study programs.
 Work study programs allow students to work on campus in various academic departments, the library, etc. Work study is not always the best option for the nontraditional adult student because it often pays minimum wage.

 The application process is completely free.
 You can apply online.
 Avoid websites that charge you money for filling out the FAFSA.
-Go to the official FAFSA website: www.fafsa.ed.gov.
-On the home page, click on “Before Beginning a FAFSA” to begin.
-You can also get a paper copy from the public library, the college, or by calling 1-800-4-FED AID.
+Go to the official FAFSA website.
+On the home page, click on “Start a New FAFSA” to begin.

 Three weeks or so after you have submitted the FAFSA, you will receive a Student Aid Report (SAR).
 If you made mistakes on the FAFSA, you can make the corrections on the SAR.
 Note: If you filled out the FAFSA online, your corrections can be made online.